AVENUE OF FLAGS / COURT OF HONOR

 The Court of Honor didn’t last long at Tomorrowland’s hub, because big and efficient changes were soon headed to the Tomorrowland Show.
 In 1956, the area where the Court of Honor sat was repurposed, in its place AstroJets would circle over Tomorrowland.
 The star-configured flag poles were repositioned (similar to some of Herb Ryman’s “suggestions”), and efficiently stationed along the sides of Tomorrowland’s entrance, leading the way to the World Clock.
 Plaques were attached to each pole bearing a United States Flag (pictured), and each plaque featured the date of the state’s admission into the United States Union as well as its State motto.
 The newly decorated thoroughfare was now renamed the Avenue of Flags!

+Also notable is that the Avenue of Flags saw three editions of this country’s official “Old Glory”.
+The Avenue of Flags debuted with a 48-star flag of the United States of America.
+As additions were made to the union, they were reflected in its own “star-spangled” banner that was the showcased centerpiece of the attraction.
 For example, on July 4th, 1959, an Alaskan Flag Ceremony was held in Tomorrowland commemorating the 49th state to join the union, on January 3rd, 1959!
 On this occasion, a brand new 49-star flag of the United States of America was hoisted up the flag pole in the center of the Court of Honor!
 A new pole was also added and the first Disneyland Dictionary printed October of 1959 soon made mention of the “flags of each of the 49 states.”
 The following year, a 50-star flag (first introduced July 4, 1960 at Fort Mc Henry) made its Disneyland debut.

 The Avenue of Flags